jnsgruk/gosherve/README.md

 - Serve files from a specified directory
 - Serve redirects specified in a file hosted at a URL
+- Report some metrics about the redirects served

 I wrote this to satisfy the use case of hosting my very simple [personal website](https://jnsgr.uk), while also giving me the ability to set up custom short URLs relatively easily.
 I don't need any tracking, stats or clever features...